 - Optional alternative: Accept your first payments via PayPal, to make things easier (20 minutes)

-- Sell your ebook to your email list – use your email marketing platform to send it to people after they buy (1 hours, then automated)
+- Sell your ebook to your email list – use your email marketing software to send it to people after they buy (1 hour, then automated)

 How to make an online course information product: